 Route 1, usually referred to as "The Ring Road," is 1,328km (825 miles) long and circles the entire island.
 Almost all of it is paved, and it's plowed all winter.
 Only about a third of Iceland's total road network is paved, however.

 Driving on prohibited mountain roads will void your insurance on regular cars.
-The letter "F" precedes the numbers of mountain roads on maps and road signs.
-Even with 4WD vehicles, insurance is often voided by attempting to cross rivers.
-Standard insurance does not cover damage to the car from a collision with an animal, and you may have to compensate its owner.
+The letter “F” precedes the numbers of mountain roads on maps and road signs.
+Even with 4WD vehicles, insurance is often voided if you attempt to cross rivers.
+Standard insurance does not cover damage to the car from a collision with an animal, and you may have to compensate the animal’s owner as well.
 Even for minor accidents, be sure to get a police report so your insurance will cover it.
+Note: Many agencies offer sand and ash insurance, which confuses nearly everyone.
+Freak sand storms with heavy winds, sometimes called ash storms, can blow dry earth onto vehicles and severely damage the paint job.
+They usually happen in the winter, occasionally in the spring or fall, and are limited primarily to the south of the country.
+If you’re not going to the south, don’t worry about it.

-2WD vs. 4WD -- Many of Iceland's most beautiful landscapes are accessible only to 4WD vehicles, so if you're in a regular car, be prepared for serious envy as you watch the 4WD vehicles turn off the Ring Road into the great unknown.
+2WD vs. 4WD: Many of Iceland's most beautiful landscapes are accessible only to 4WD vehicles, so if you're in a regular car, be prepared for serious envy as you watch the 4WD vehicles turn off the Ring Road into the great unknown.
 All the major agencies rent 4WD vehicles and can provide you with tow ropes, shovels, extra fuel cans, and GPS navigational systems.
-On the other hand, the vast majority of roads are accessible to regular cars, and for the more difficult traverses, you can take buses or sign up for Jeep tours.
-This can save money on gas, and the environment will thank you.
+On the other hand, the vast majority of roads are accessible to regular cars, and for the more difficult traverses, you can take buses or sign up for 4WD tours.
+This saves money on fuel, and the environment will thank you.

-Campers -- Icelanders often travel in campers, and the concept of a "portable hotel" holds great appeal in a country with so much open space and so many accessible campgrounds.
+Campers: Icelanders often travel in campers, and the concept of a "portable hotel" holds great appeal in a country with so much open space and so many accessible campgrounds.
+As hotel prices continue to rise, it is becoming an increasingly popular option for traveling around the country.
+Some recommended agencies, all of which have a wide range of vehicles, include Happy Campers, KúKú Campers, and Go Campers.

-Driving Laws -- Icelanders drive on the right side of the road.
-Unless otherwise marked, speed limits are 30kmph in residential areas, 50kmph in towns, 80kmph on unpaved roads, and 90kmph on paved roads.
+Driving Laws: Icelanders drive on the right side of the road.
+Unless otherwise marked, speed limits are 30kmph (18.5 mph) in residential areas, 50kmph (31 mph) in towns, 80kmph (50 mph) on unpaved roads, and 90kmph (56 mph) on paved roads.
 No right turns are allowed at red lights.
-In rotaries (aka roundabouts), right-of-way goes to the driver in the inside lane.
+In rotaries (aka roundabouts), right of way goes to the driver in the inside lane.
 Headlights must always be on.

 Seat belts are mandatory in both front and back seats, and children under 6 must be secured in a car seat designed for their size and weight; these are usually available for rent, but you may want to bring your own.
-No one less than 140cm (4 ft.
-7 in.) tall, or weighing less than 40kg (88 lb.), or under the age of 12 is allowed to ride in a front seat equipped with an airbag.
-Talking on cellphones is prohibited unless you have a hands-free system.
+No one less than 140cm (4ft.
+7in.) tall, weighing less than 40kg (88lb.), or under the age of 12 is allowed to ride in a front seat equipped with an airbag.
+Talking on phones is prohibited unless you have a hands-free system.
 Many intersections in the capital have automatic cameras to catch traffic violators.

-The blood alcohol limit is extremely strict at .05%, so getting behind the wheel after just one drink could make you guilty of a serious offense.
-Drivers stopped under suspicion for drunk driving are usually given a "balloon'' or Breathalyzer test, which cannot be refused.
+The blood alcohol limit is extremely strict at .05%, so getting behind the wheel after just one drink could make you guilty of a crime.
+Drivers stopped under suspicion for drunk driving are usually given a “balloon” or breathalyzer test, which cannot be refused.

 To protect the fragile sub-Arctic vegetation, all off-road driving is strictly prohibited, except on some beaches.